Nottingham Food: Great Places to Eat in Nottingham

 “Locally roasted means fresh.
 It should be as fresh as possible.
 It should be a nice smooth flavour without tasting bitter.
 With the blend we’ve created you get a complex flavour which cuts through the milk.
 You should get the subtleties of the flavour.”

-As we leave and head to the car park the Robin Hood jacket potato van on the high street is doing a deal and a roaring trade.
+As we leave and head to the car park some people are just arriving for weekend brunch and the Robin Hood jacket potato van on the high street is doing a good deal and a roaring trade.
 For a fixed fee you can have all of the flavours on a single potato should you wish.
 Friar Tuck would love it.
 But we can’t fit in another thing.
 Which, I suspect is exactly how each of these dedicated food producers planned it.

 Disclosure Note: We visited Nottingham in a collaboration with Visit England who arranged for us to check out these family friendly places to eat in Nottingham.
-Our thanks to Experience Nottinghamshire and the staff at George’s Fish and Chip Kitchen, Annie’s Burger Shack, Missoula Montana Bar and Grill, Baresca and 200 Degrees for taking the time to talk to us about their businesses and inviting us to sample their menus.
+Our thanks to Experience Nottinghamshire and the staff at George’s Great British Kitchen, Annie’s Burger Shack and 200 Degrees for taking the time to talk to us about their businesses and inviting us to sample their menus.
 The experience, opinions, photography and expanding waist lines are, as ever, entirely our own.